 I come from a long line of knitters, and have always been mortified by my inability to get the hang of it.
 But on a spring break trip back home in March 2011 my mom (who is a terrific knitter) taught me to crochet and well, I pretty much took off from there!
 I’ve hardly gone a day without stitching since.

 In February 2013, I made the leap from hobby to job (or perhaps jobby?), finally opening an Etsy shop to sell my crocheted creations.
-I also began selling finished objects made from my original designs at craft fairs in Southern California.
-That, as it turns out, is a great way to meet fellow crocheters!
-Though I had posted a few patterns for free on Ravelry before, it was the encouragement of the crocheters I met at fairs that led me to begin selling my patterns on Etsy.
+Though I had posted a few patterns for free on Ravelry before, it was the encouragement of the crocheters I met at fairs that led me to begin selling my patterns on Etsy (or trying to anyway!).

 Please note that the patterns offered are for PERSONAL USE ONLY.
 I do not allow the sale of items made from my patterns -- I already sell them myself online (finished objects, as well as some of my patterns), and so the patterns I offer for free are for personal use only.

 Thanks for looking!
-And if you want to learn more about me and my journey into the world of crochet, please check out my website, www.smallandgreat.com.
+And if you want to learn more about me and my journey into the world of crochet, please check out my blog, smallandgreat.tumblr.com.